njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ### Monthly Trends

-Monthly success rates range from 48.2% (August) to 63.2% (June).
+Monthly success rates range from 48.8% in August to 64.0% in June.
 A broad seasonal pattern is visible: rates rise from January (53.3%) through June (63.2%), remain elevated through September (61.6%), then fall toward year-end, reaching 50.0% in December.

 Two months stand out as anomalies. **August drops to 48.2%** — a 13.5-percentage-point decline from July — and **May dips to 53.5%** after April's 59.0%.
 The summer dip in August likely reflects reduced backer attention during holiday periods.
 The May dip is less readily explained and may reflect sample noise.